eye-division/katehipkiss/_layeredpapercuts/miniscape-bridge-of-sighs.md

 ---
 ### **£155.00**

-A papercut of the Bridge of Sighs in Oxford.<br>There are small spacers between each layer to give depth and shadows.
+A papercut of the Bridge of Sighs in Oxford.<br>There are small spacers between each layer to give depth and shadows.<br>Handcut, layered paper<br>Please note, this papercut is mounted but not framed.

-Handcut, layered paper

-Please note, this papercut is mounted but not framed.

 #### Size

-The papercut is 6cm x 6cm and 1.4cm deep

-20\.3 x 20.3cm mount size<br><br>Beige mount with a dark grey background mount
+The papercut is 6cm x 6cm and 1.4cm deep<br>20\.3 x 20.3cm mount size<br>Beige mount with a dark grey background mount

-#### **Shipping**

-Free postage with the UK mainland.<br>Please contact me before purchase for a quote for shipping outside mainland UK.
+*This papercut is currently being exhibited at the* [*Gallery at Waterperry Gardens*](https://www.waterperrygardens.co.uk/art-action-gallery/)*.
+Please contact them if you are interested in purchasing.*